 Then there’s the provincial option.
 In British Columbia, that’s Persons With Disabilities assistance.
 I’m pretty familiar with that, since a lot of my clients were on it when I worked in community mental health.
 Besides the disability piece, there’s a maximum level of assets you can have to be able to get benefits.
 Currently, I have too much money for that, so CPP Disability is the route I’m going.

-If I still had a regular position as a nurse, I would have have access to long-term disability benefits through work, but that ship has sailed.
+If I still had a regular position as a nurse, I would have had access to long-term disability benefits through work, but that ship has sailed.

 My choices around timing